MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 ## Add a filter

 Recall that you created a `locations` field using applied AI, populated with places recognized by the Entity Recognition skill.
 The field definition for locations includes the `filterable` attribute.
 Let's repeat the previous request, but this time adding a filter that selects on the term *ice* in the locations field.
 A filter introduces inclusion or exclusion criteria.
 The search engine is still doing a vector search on `"how much of earth is covered by water"`, but it's now excluding matches that don't include *ice*.
-For more information about filtering on string collections and on vector queries, see [text filter fundamentals](search-filters.md#text-filter-fundamentals),[Understand collection filters](search-query-understand-collection-filters.md), and [Add filters to a vector query](vector-search-filters.md).
+For more information about filtering on string collections and on vector queries, see [text filter fundamentals](search-filters.md#text-filter-fundamentals), [Understand collection filters](search-query-understand-collection-filters.md), and [Add filters to a vector query](vector-search-filters.md).

 Replace the search_results definition with the following example that includes a filter: